-This kind of analysis can give you a clear picture of where you are in relation to competitors in your industry, and the answers can help form the basis of a new strategy to maximise profits, boost sales, and understand your unique selling proposition (USP).
+This kind of analysis can give you a clear picture of where you are in relation to competitors in your industry, and the answers can help form the basis of a new strategy to maximize profits, boost sales, and understand your unique selling proposition (USP) so you can create a killer marketing strategy.
 It’s especially helpful prior to conducting market research to help you identify what areas you should focus your time and money on.

-A SWOT matrix is an easy-to-use tool that can be downloaded or created to guide you (check out this free template from CIPD to get started).
+A SWOT matrix is an easy-to-use tool that can be downloaded or created to guide you (check out these free templates to get started).
 And remember, you don’t have to have all of the solutions already figured out (that comes later), but you’ll have a better understanding of where you stand and where you need to focus your attention when building out your marketing strategy.

 Your strengths are the things that your business is already doing well when it comes to product offerings and your marketing strategy.
 Ask yourself questions like:

 - What advantages do we have when it comes to marketing?
 For example, you might already have exceptional online reviews.

 - How can we leverage our existing customer base?
 If you already have a strong following, you can focus on leaning into deepening those relationships.